 21. Vordt of the Boreal Valley

-You can basically run to Vordt’s arena as soon as you get to the High Wall of Lothric and be able to hold your own against him.
+You can run to Vordt’s arena as soon as you get to the High Wall of Lothric and be able to hold your own against him.
 His attacks don’t have a lot of variation, and he doesn’t have any major tricks up his sleeve.

-The first phase basically consists of hitting him from below while dodging every once in a while.
+The first phase consists of hitting him from below while dodging every once in a while.
 He’ll do the occasional ground slam that may catch you off guard, but it won’t be able to touch a player behind him.

-While he’s a fun boss to fight, he will only really pose a threat to new or inexperienced players.
+While he’s a fun boss to fight, he will only pose a threat to new or inexperienced players.

 Difficulty: 2 out of 10

 Interesting Fact: Vordt is one of the many Outrider knights corrupted by the ring given to them by Pontiff Sulyvahn.

 20. Iudex Gundyr

 You’d think that the first boss in the game would be the easiest, but that isn’t the case with Iudex Gundyr.
 This tutorial boss is a good indicator of what you’ll be facing in the game, and you’ll even fight a much more formidable version of him later on.

 The fight starts fairly simple, but the real challenge comes when you get him to half-health.
 Gundyr will suddenly burst into a massive black monstrosity and catch the player off guard.

 I’m certain that that part of the fight is the most difficult, simply because you weren’t expecting it to happen.
 Pair that with the premature confidence you had for getting him to half health, and it’s a perfect recipe for one of your first “YOU DIED” screens of the game.